heathhenley/AOC/README.md

 I'm going to try to get the start and then read some other people's solutions to see how they went about it.
 ^ This worked, ran in about 10 minutes lol.

+### Day 17:
+This seems like Dijsktra's algorithm problem - I tried to implement a recursive take / don't take approach but it has a bug somewhere.
+Going to switch to trying to implement Dijsktra's algorithm instead...

+Dijkstra's algorithm worked, for part 1 so far at least...
+I had bug with how I was counting consecutive straight steps that cost me a lot of time.

+Part 2 was pretty straightforward given part 1, which I appreciate given how much time I spent debugging part 1 lol.